ezekielmiles/coding-blog/_posts/2022-12-29-the-beginning-of-a-football-project.md

 ##  100% Free once it's up and running.
 Why?
 Win-win.

-I get to learn and apply my skills on something I love.
-(Football) People get to use the product for free and make organising/playing football easier.
+I get to learn and apply my skills on a project that I am somewhat "passionate" about.
+(Passion is a scam btw...)
+People get to use the product for free and make organising/playing football easier.
 I don't have to deal with payments/compete in the business game.